nwutils/nwjs-shell-builder/README.md

 `./pack.sh --all` - to build installers for all systems

+### Hooks:

+Place hooks in `./hooks/` directory

+- file name `before.sh` will be executed before each build start
+- file name `after.sh` will be executed after packaging script is finished
+- file name `after_build.sh` will be executed after each platform build is finished

 ## nwjs shell builder
 nwjs shell script builder for nwjs (node-webkit) applications.